 You see, we leave you no excuse for not blessing yourself with supreme quality eyeglasses at the best of prices.

 Get going.
-Choose a frame, enter your prescriptions and cherish some good vision right away!
+Choose a glasses frame, enter your prescriptions and cherish some good vision right away!